zztin/NanoRCS/README.md

 # Introduction
-NanoRCS (pronounced "Nano rocks") is an nanopore-based genome-wide Rolling Circle Amplification (RCA)-enhanced Consensus Sequencing method for cfDNA sequencing.
+NanoRCS (pronounced "Nano rocks") is a nanopore-based genome-wide Rolling Circle Amplification (RCA)-enhanced Consensus Sequencing method for cfDNA sequencing.

-The repository was written by Li-Ting Chen and Myrthe Jager from [De Ridder lab](https://www.deridderlab.nl/) at Center of Molecular Medicine, University Medical Center Utrecht, the Netherlands.
+The repository was written by Li-Ting Chen and Myrthe Jager from [De Ridder lab](https://www.deridderlab.nl/) at the Center of Molecular Medicine, University Medical Center Utrecht, the Netherlands.

-You can find analysis pipelines and scripts for figures generating related to paper title: [Nanopore-based consensus sequencing enables accurate multimodal cell-free tumor DNA profiling]().
+You can find analysis pipelines and scripts for figures generating related to paper title: [Nanopore-based consensus sequencing enables accurate multimodal cell-free tumor DNA profiling](https://doi.org/10.1101/2024.02.16.580684).

 Different parts of analyses are organized in different folders on this top folder.
 A README.md file could be found in each folder concerning relevant analyses.
 See [Repository content](#Repository content) below for content of each folder.

+The repository is still under construction for section 04-07.
+Please contact the authors for more details.

 # Repository content
 ## Pre-processing